Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 • One mole of any gas under normal conditions occupies a volume of 22.41 liters.

-The corollary to Avogadro's law and the concept of molar volume are based on the fact that a mole of any substance contains same number particles (for gases - molecules), equal to Avogadro's constant.
+The consequence of Avogadro's law and the concept of molar volume are based on the fact that a mole of any substance contains the same number of particles (for gases - molecules), equal to the Avogadro constant.

 What have we learned?

-IN school curriculum in 8th grade chemistry the topic “Molar volume” is studied.
-One mole of gas always contains the same volume, equal to 22.41 cubic meters/mol.
+In the school curriculum in chemistry of the 8th grade, the topic "Molar volume" is studied.
+One mole of gas always contains the same volume, equal to 22.41 cubic meters / mol.
 This volume is called the molar volume of the gas.

 Average rating: 4.2.
 Total ratings received: 64.